The first store of its kind in McDowell County, High Country Hemp provides CBD products geared toward health and wellness.

 “Some people don’t know how I can help them, so then I need to figure out what they need help with,” she said.
 “We get a lot of diabetics so oils are safer for them.
 The gummies are a great way to start if you have no particular preference.”

-High Country Nutrition offers CBD- and hemp-based products in the form of gummies, suckers, honey, lip balm, lotion, eye cream, capsules, hemp flower and oil, to name a few.
+High Country Hemp offers CBD- and hemp-based products in the form of gummies, suckers, honey, lip balm, lotion, eye cream, capsules, hemp flower and oil, to name a few.

 “We have a lot to choose from.
 We try to keep what everybody would need for whatever products they purchase.
 If you buy something you want to smoke, we have the glass products, rolling papers and tips to utilize our products when you walk about the door,” said Slade.
 “We have vape oils for vaporizers, gummies, lighters, bath bombs, CBD lip balm, hemp seed lotion.”